 The Uni has active travel pages: newcastle.edu.au/activetravel

 2b.
-Stop confusion of shared paths and promote pushbike use with signs on campus
+Stop confusion of shared paths and promote pushbike use (and bike hub storage use) with signs on campus

 Not many people at UoN know the Callaghan UoN campus pathway rules.
 So NUBUG wants the confusion to end.

 There should be posters at entry doors to every building displaying: “Where did you park your bicycle?
 Outside for thieves or inside a more secure Bike Hub?”

 Here is an attempt at signage that NUBUG will lobby UoN to put up in a number of key pathways on campus.

 UoN encourages Active travelling to Uni (walking and bicycling)

 Pushbikes are Faster and Safer than you think (backstreet shortcuts, lights at night, learn what 99% people do not know)